TheresaLui/SelfHelpContent_v2/articles/communication-services/acs-acquire-phone-number.md

 ## **Recommended Steps**

-* Sometimes the stock of phone numbers available to purchase runs out.
+Sometimes the stock of phone numbers available to purchase runs out.
 In this case, the phone number type (i.e., Geographic or Toll-free) will be dimmed.
   If this is the case, check back again after some time has passed.

-* Failure because of subscription eligibility:<br>
+If failure occurred because of subscription eligibility:<br>
     * Check the subscription type
     * Check if the billing address is correct